hanxixuana/flowrisk/README.md

 # Order Flow Risk Measures

+Has been updated to support Python 3.8.
 Currently, the packages only has VPIN.

 ## Installation
 The default way is to open a console and execute